cognusion/go-jar/README.md

     // For "header" and "cookie", it is paired with ConsistentHashName to choose which key from those maps is used.
     // For "request" it is paired with ConsistentHashName to choose from one of "remoteaddr", "host", and "url".
     ConsistentHashSource string
-    // ConsistentHasName sets the request part, header, or cookie name to pull the value from ConsistentHashName string
+    // ConsistentHashName sets the request part, header, or cookie name to pull the value from ConsistentHashName string
     // Sticky is mutually exclusive to ConsistentHashing, and enables cookie-based session routing Sticky bool